allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 The key takeaway is **to prefer sequential access wherever we can**.
 In the next paragraph, I will explain how to apply it to our index structure.

-## Optimizing tree for sequential access
+## Optimizing a tree for sequential access

 Binary Search Tree may be represented in memory in the same way as [the heap](https://en.wikipedia.org/wiki/Binary_heap):